-Okaukuejo Camp (formerly known as Okakwiju), meaning a woman who bore a child each year, stands near the public southern entrance of Etosha National Park, at the western end of the famous Etosha Pan.
+Okaukuejo Camp (formerly known as Okakwiju), meaning a woman who bore a child each year, stands at the western end of the famous Etosha Pan, about a half-hour drive from the Andersson Gate, the southern entrance into Etosha National Park.
 Although a larger camp than most we feature, it is a popular choice due to its well-established waterhole, which attracts a variety of game in large numbers.

 Our view of Okaukuejo Camp

-Being a larger, government run camp, Okaukuejo does not reach the same standards as the smaller, private camps outside the park.
-However, its excellent waterhole and convenient location inside the park make it well worth staying at, and its prices are reasonable.
+As a large, formerly government-run camp, Okaukuejo still has rather a corporate feel and does not reach the same standards as the smaller, private camps outside the park.
+However, its excellent waterhole and convenient location inside the park make it well worth consideration, and its prices are reasonable.

 Okaukuejo Camp: Traveller ratings

 Okaukuejo Camp is found inside the Etosha National Park.